Marketcircle/rails-assessment/README.md

 ## Prerequisites

 - Read the **README** fully.
-- You will create this application using Rails 7 with SQLite
+- You will create this application using Rails 7 with SQLite using Ruby 3.x (preferably 3.3).

 ## The Main Objectives